jydu/sgedtools/examples/paml_to_structure/README.md

 ![](Randomization2.png)

-We see that the conditioning worked, as the random groups have a mean RSA centered around the one of the candidate group, removing the effect of RSA.
-But this conditionning also had as effect to suppress the effect on Calpha distance, meaning that the dispersion of residues was a spurious effect of their exposure.
+We see that the conditioning worked, as the random groups have a mean RSA centred around the one of the candidate groups, removing the effect of RSA.
+But this conditioning also had an effect to suppress the effect on Calpha distance, meaning that the dispersion of residues was a spurious effect of their exposure.

-We test the other way round, sampling groups conditionned on their average Calpha distance.
+We test the other way round, sampling groups conditioned on their average Calpha distance.
 We can use the groups we simulated already, comparing the ones with a Calpha distance at least equal to the observed one with the others:

 ```r
 sims <- read.table("lysozymeLarge-possel-group_random_PDB_infos.sged", header = TRUE)